rsyncOSX/rsyncuidocs/content/en/docs/newandupdatetasks/_index.md

 categories = ["synchronize"]
 +++

-A task requires a minimum of a local catalog, the source, and a remote catalog, the destination.
+A task requires a minimum of a local directory, the source, and a remote directory, the destination.

 {{< alert color="warning" >}}